 1. Low Messaging Costs – There is one thing that all spammers have in common, if there are two methods of spamming that achieve the same results, they will always pick the cheapest method.
 Sending messages through a long code is significantly cheaper than through a short code, especially when you factor in the cost to setup and manage a short code.

 2. Easy Setup – Screw applying for a short code, waiting, signing contracts with aggregators, waiting, submitting campaigns to the carriers for approvals and waiting some more.
 With long codes, there are no approvals, no setup fees, really nothing getting in the way of spammers sending their first text message.

 3. No Stupid Rules – Spammers don’t want to have to comply with stupid rules and audits of those rules, that kind of stuff just gets in the way of spamming.
 With long codes, no one is watching, so feel free to say fuck you to the MMA Best Practices, the mobile carriers, the CTIA, etc.

-4. Hiding is Easy - Have you ever tried to find out who to blame for those long code spam messages you’ve been receiving?
+4. Hiding is Easy – Have you ever tried to find out who to blame for those long code spam messages you’ve been receiving?
 It’s nearly impossible, even with the almighty Google.
-Spammers love staying anonymous, and with short codes that is hard to do with things like The US Common Short Code WHOIS Directory, The CSC Directory and SMS Watch Dog.
+Spammers love staying anonymous, and with short codes that is hard to do with things like the U.S. Short Code Directory.
 With long codes though, spammers are able to cycle through batches of different phone numbers with each and every campaign, dodging detection with every message.